cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 ## Skipping relations

 With the same change also came the ability to skip relations.
-By default, if a table is matched, all of its descendents will also be synced.
+By default, if a table is matched, all of its descendants will also be synced.
 So for example, this config:

 ```yaml
 tables: